Introduction

 • the main page URL

-Please remember, both of the URLs should lead to your ad network's landing page (website).
+Please remember both URLs should lead to your ad network's landing page (website).

 System components setup